michaelnowotny/hybrid-smart-contract-kit/README.md

 - Change into `chainlink` directory and run `git checkout master`.
 - Remember to navigate back to the `hybrid-smart-contract-kit` root directory.

+## Define Local Avalanche Blockchain Storage Directory
+- Create an empty directory into which avalanchego should save the blockchain.
+- Store this directory in an environment variable called `AVALANCHE_DEV_DATA_PATH`.
+- Remember to restart your terminal or resource your environment file.

 ## Define Local Ethereum Blockchain Storage Directory
 - Create an empty directory into which geth should save the blockchain.
 - Store this directory in an environment variable called `GETH_DEV_DATA_PATH`.